Category Archives: Granite Chin

 GO HERE FOR MORE PICTURES:

-I’m glad that tonight we took as step forward towards normalcy,” promotor Chris Traietti comentou.
+“I’m glad that tonight we took as step forward towards normalcy,” promoter Chris Traietti commented.
 Sports help to bring people together and tonight we had a packed house with people of all races, religions, and creeds.
-I’m happy these Americans enjoyed themselves here tonight.
+I’m happy these Americans enjoyed themselves here tonight.”

-Justin “Crazy TrainRolfe was crowned New England heavyweight champion by way of an 8-round unanimous decision over Tracey “Titán” Johnson no evento principal.
+Justin “Crazy Train” Rolfe was crowned New England heavyweight champion by way of an 8-round unanimous decision over Tracey “Titan” Johnson in the main event.

 Rolfe vs. Johnson II was a rematch of a 6-round majority draw last November in Quincy, Massachusetts.
-A lot more was at stake in the rematch, aínda, because the N.E. heavyweight title was on the line.
+A lot more was at stake in the rematch, though, because the N.E. heavyweight title was on the line.
 Boston southpaw Johnson, the half-brother of Andrade, methodically boxed, while Maine-resident Rolfe came forward throwing bombs, and their contrast of styles made for a entertaining fight.

 The elusive Johnson started finding his range in the fourth round, connecting with combinations as Rolfe appeared to tire, but he got his second wind and continued to be aggressive, often pinning Johnson on the ropes.
 The two evenly matched fighters went back and forth in the latter half of the fight, although Rolfe pressed the action and Johnson countered.
 Neither appeared to be hurt at any point during the bout., Both let loose in the eighth and final round, leaving nothing in the tank.
 Rolfe’s non-stop attack and turned out to be the difference in this match-up.

 Ryan DiBartolomeo captured the vacant New Hampshire welterweight title, taking a 6-round split decision over Kris Jacobs, in the co-featured event.
 “I live in Massachusetts but all my fights (3-0-1) have been in New Hampshire and I train in Nashua (NH),” DiBartolomeo said after the fight.
-“Fighting in New Hampshire is like fighting at home and now I’m the New Hampshire welterweight champ.
+“Fighting in New Hampshire is like fighting at home and now I’m the New Hampshire welterweight champ.”

-New England middleweight champion Kendrick Ball, JR., fighting light heavyweight Tahuk Taylor, displayed his skill set to the maximum, blasting his opponent to the mat with a sweet straight right, again with a beautiful left hook, and he was about to close the show when refereeJackie Morell mercifully ended the fight with 13-seconds left in round one.
+New England middleweight champion Kendrick Ball, Jr., fighting light heavyweight Tahuk Taylor, displayed his skill set to the maximum, blasting his opponent to the mat with a sweet straight right, again with a beautiful left hook, and he was about to close the show when refereeJackie Morell mercifully ended the fight with 13-seconds left in round one.

-Popular junior welterweight Micrófono “Bad ManOHan, JR. did just about everything but stop gritty DeWayne Sabedoría, who was penalized two points and officially floored once.
+Popular junior welterweight Mike “Bad Man” OHan, Jr. did just about everything but stop gritty DeWayne Wisdom, who was penalized two points and officially floored once.
 But he survived, albeit losing a lop-sided 6-round unanimous decision to Ohan.

-In a spirited fight, invicto dos medio-pesados EdetPapitoMkpanam (4-0, 3 Kos) was relentless against a game Saul “Spider” Almeida, one of the top mixed-martial-arts fighters in New England.
+In a spirited fight, undefeated light heavyweight Edet “Papito” Mkpanam (4-0, 3 KOs) was relentless against a game Saul “Spider” Almeida, one of the top mixed-martial-arts fighters in New England.
 Mkpanan dropped Almeida in the first two rounds on his way to a tough 4-round unanimous decision.

-Promising Boston lightweight prospect Jonathan Depina outclassed TheoThe Unholy TruthDesjardin, flooring him early and finishing him off soon after with a blistering shot, to improve to 2-0 (2 Kos).
+Promising Boston lightweight prospect Jonathan Depina outclassed Theo “The Unholy Truth” Desjardin, flooring him early and finishing him off soon after with a blistering shot, to improve to 2-0 (2 KOs).

-Middleweight LarrySlomoshun” Ferreiro, fighting out of Dallas, recorded his first victory in more than nine years, taking a 4-round unanimous decision from Xesús “The JuiceCintron.
+Middleweight Larry “Slomoshun” Smith, fighting out of Dallas, recorded his first victory in more than nine years, taking a 4-round unanimous decision from Jesus “The Juice” Cintron.
 The 41-year-old Smith, 0-39-2 during his winless streak, dropped Anderson in the first round.

-Veteran junior middleweight CliffMagicianMcPherson had no tricks for Tyrone “Hands of StoneLuckey because he was disqualified in the second round by referee Morrell for repeated holding.
+Veteran junior middleweight Cliff “Magician” McPherson had no tricks for Tyrone “Hands of Stone” Luckey because he was disqualified in the second round by referee Morrell for repeated holding.

 MAIN EVENT – VACANT NEW ENGLAND.
 HEAVYWEIGHT CHAMPIONSHIP

-Justin Rolfe (4-1-1, 3 Kos), Fairfield, ME
+Justin Rolfe (4-1-1, 3 KOs), Fairfield, ME

 WDEC8 (79-73, 79-73, 78-74)

-Tracey Johnson (4-8-6, 0 Kos), Boston, MA
+Tracey Johnson (4-8-6, 0 KOs), Boston, MA

-(Rolfe won the N.E. título dos pesos pesados)
+(Rolfe won the N.E. heavyweight title)

 CO-FEATURE – VACANT NEW HAMPSHIRE WELTERWEIGHT CHAMPIONSHIP